 We've tested over 60 laptops, and below you'll find our recommendations for the best 13-inch laptops you can buy.
 You can also check out our picks for the best laptops, the best Chromebooks, and the best business laptops.

-If you're a little put off by the M2 MacBook Air's price, you can still get the Apple MacBook Air 13 (M1, 2020).
-It's cheaper, and it's often on sale.
-Of course, it doesn't have a new, shiny design, but as far as laptops go, it's still among the sleekest devices on the market.
-Its M1 SoC is more than powerful enough to handle general productivity tasks, and its battery lasts a little over 13 hours of light productivity.
+If the M2 MacBook Air is too pricey, there's good news.
+You can still get the older Apple MacBook Air 13 (M1, 2020).
+It starts at a lower price, and because it's older, it's often on sale.
+Of course, it doesn't have a new, shiny design like its successor, but as far as laptops go, it's still among the sleekest devices on the market.
+Its M1 SoC is more than powerful enough to handle general productivity tasks, and its battery also lasts easily through a typical work or school day.
 The display doesn't get as bright, but visibility isn't an issue unless you're out in direct sunlight.

 For Windows users, go with the Dell XPS 13 (2021) instead.
 It's also a premium ultraportable that provides a great user experience.
 You can configure it with an Intel 11th Gen Core i3, i5, or i7, and up to 32GB of memory and 2TB of storage.
 Unless you have an extremely light workload, it's best to get a Core i5, as the Core i3 only has two physical cores, which isn't a whole lot for Windows in 2022.
 Like the MacBook Air 13, it only has two USB-C ports, but these support Thunderbolt 4.

 If you're looking for a 2-in-1 tablet with a detachable keyboard, the Microsoft Surface Pro 8 (2021) is the one to get.
 This model is a huge upgrade over its predecessor, the Microsoft Surface Pro 7.
 It has a sleeker design with thinner bezels, a slightly larger 120Hz display, and a new type of cover keyboard that allows you to store and charge the Surface Pen.
-Its Intel 11th Gen. processor performs well and can handle most general productivity tasks.
-The battery lasts only about seven hours of light use, but the power adapter is fairly compact, and you can also charge via its USB-C/Thunderbolt 4 ports.
+The Intel 11th Gen. processor performs well and can handle most general productivity tasks.
 The keyboard feels surprisingly comfortable to type on, especially for a type cover keyboard, and it even has backlighting.
 The downside is that you need to buy the keyboard separately, and the same goes for the stylus.

-At this time, Microsoft has already released a new Surface Pro 9.
-However, it's a very minor upgrade, as the design is largely the same as the Surface Pro 8, with the only exception being the removal of the headphone jack.
-There's an ARM-based version if you need 5G connectivity, but it doesn't perform as well as the Intel version, and you might have some application compatibility issues.
+At this time, Microsoft has already released a new Surface Pro 9, but we have yet to test it.
+However, it's a minor internal upgrade, as the design is largely the same as the Surface Pro 8, with the only exception being the removal of the headphone jack.
+There's also an ARM-based version if you need 5G connectivity, but it doesn't perform as well as the Intel version, and you might have some application compatibility issues.
+The Surface Pro 9 is likely easier to find since it's a newer device, but it might be worth looking around, as you might find the Surface Pro 8 at a much lower price.

 Our recommendations above are what we think are currently the best 13-inch laptops you can get.
 We factor in the price (a cheaper laptop wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no laptops that are difficult to find or almost out of stock everywhere).